Sport Select: Pro-Line

-Known as Oddset in British Columbia and Mise-O-Jeu in Quebec, Pro-Line offers fixed-odds sports betting, and is the most popular Sport Select game.
-It does not offer betting on individual matches, partly because betting on a single sporting event was illegal under the Criminal Code up until August 27, 2021.
-Therefore, Pro-Line is a parlay game where bettors wager on the outcome of anywhere from two to six (BC and Atlantic) and three to six (Quebec, Ontario and Western Canada) of the matches offered by the lottery corporation.
+Pro-Line (known as Mise-O-Jeu in Quebec) offers fixed-odds sports betting, where the player must choose between a victory by the home or visiting team, or a "tie" (a push defined as regulation play concluding with a tie or draw, and/or a game whose outcome is decided by a small margin.
+Overtime is not always considered as part of the result, with exact rules varying by sport).
 Decimal odds are quoted for individual matches, the odds for each selection being multiplied to calculate the potential payout of the ticket.
-For the ticket to pay out, all selections must be correct.
 Some provinces offer Combo Play which does not require all selections to be correct for a payout, but a Combo Play ticket is effectively nothing more than a number of similar, individual Pro-Line tickets rolled into one.
-Overtime is considered when determining results, but overtime in soccer is not.